Sweet is the lore which Nature brings;

 – William Wordsworth

 In his dramatic work The Tragicall History of Dr. Faustus, Christopher Marlowe presents the story of Faustus, a man obsessed with gaining knowledge and power over the world, for which knowledge he has such a great yearning that in exchange for it he willingly barters his soul to the devil.
-During his period of domination, Faustus enjoys the power to command whatever he wishes for, including the fulfillment of all his earthly desires, and the ability to transport himself to whatever part of the earth he wishes to visit.
+During his period of domination, Faustus enjoys the power to command whatever he wishes for, including the fulfillment of all his earthly desires, as well as the ability to transport himself to whatever part of the Earth he wishes to visit.
 But when his term of enchantment is ended, the devil comes to claim his due, at which point Faustus is transformed from an omnipotent sovereign to an abject, terrorized wretch because of his immoral lust for occult knowledge and power over Nature.

 The story of Faustus neatly encapsulates the story of humanity in the modern era.
 For like Faustus, we modern humans also seek knowledge and power over Nature, to do as we please, without any limitations.
 Marlowe’s play can be interpreted in various ways, but one interpretation is that, in wanting to become both omnipotent and omniscient, Faustus commits the grave sin of seeking to become godlike, and thereby displacing God.
-Besides dabbling in other studies of occult knowledge, both the historical Faustus and the character based on him were alchemists, who in some ways were precursors of modern scientists, with their repeated experiments and their desire to transform the nature of substances – in other words, to bend and subjugate the natural world to their desires.
+Besides dabbling in other studies of occult knowledge, both the historical Faustus and the fictional character based on him were alchemists, who in some ways were precursors of modern scientists, with their repeated experiments and their desire to transform the nature of substances – in other words, to bend and subjugate the natural world to their desires.
 Although the attainment of the central desire of alchemists, to transform base metals such as lead into gold, is not possible, chemists have found ways to synthesize a very large number of artificial substances, as well as transform one substance into another, such as fabricating plastics from oil.
 It is not at all surprising that one of the greatest scientists of all time, Isaac Newton, was also a devoted and lifelong alchemist.

 Although this approach does indeed yield useful and interesting knowledge of a certain kind, it is fundamentally misguided in its approach, for it ultimately leads its practitioners astray by looking at the Universe from the wrong perspective.
 Scientists are like ignorant bumpkins who, not knowing how to use a telescope, look through it from the wrong end.
 But even this analogy is misleading, for there is no telescope in the world, no matter how large or powerful it may be, that allows its user to see more than a tiny patch of the sky at any one time.

 Although scientists understand many little truths about the world or Universe, the great majority of them do not understand the One Great Truth about the Universe.
-And it is precisely the reductionist and isolationist approach they follow that blinds them to the One Great Truth, namely, that everything is related to everything else, and to seek to understand any single element of the Universe in isolation from everything else is fundamentally mistaken, for this approach leads to false beliefs and conclusions.
+And it is precisely the reductionist and isolationist approach they follow that blinds them to the One Great Truth, namely, that everything is related to everything else, and to seek to understand any single element of the Universe in isolation from everything else is fundamentally wrong, for this approach leads to mistaken beliefs and conclusions.
 Knowledge of the many little truths leads scientists and their devout followers to believe that the Universe, and more specifically the Earth, since this is the only part of it that lies within our intimate knowledge and destructive control, exists solely for us clever human beings to manipulate and transform its parts, including even other living creatures, into forms that please us.
 Knowledge of the One Great Truth, however, leads us to regard the many different parts of the Universe as different facets of one interconnected whole, and therefore we should treat all of these parts with the great respect that is due to the whole.

 There are many native peoples who understand, or at least formerly understood, the One Great Truth about the world.
-These so-called primitive peoples knew things that science will never understand because of its atomistic approach – its relentless mania to divide everything into its component parts by breaking or dividing everything into smaller and smaller units.
+These so-called primitive peoples knew things that science will never understand because of its atomistic approach – its relentless mania to divide everything into its component parts by breaking down everything into smaller and smaller units.
 However, to the extent that they have been corrupted by the lures of science and its devilish offspring, modern technology, many of their descendants have forgotten the One Great Truth which their ancestors once knew, respected, and embodied in the way they lived their lives.

 Although science is very good at solving single or limited problems, like finding a cure for a disease, producing a better motor, or building a more effective weapon of destruction, it is not very good at understanding things from the global perspective.
 This is due to the specialization that is rampant in the teaching, study, and practice of science, but it is also due to the great complexity of many of these problems.

-In many cases, science and its handmaiden technology provide short-term solutions to perennial problems, such as food and energy production, that often create serious long-term problems, precisely because of the scientist’s tendency to look at the problem in isolation from everything else, which often leads them to ignore the many different unintended effects that the proposed solution will produce.
+In many cases, science and its handmaiden technology provide short-term solutions to perennial problems, such as food and energy production, that often create serious long-term problems, precisely because of the scientist’s tendency to look at the problem in isolation from everything else, which often leads them to ignore the many different unintended effects that the proposed solution produces or will produce.
 Nuclear energy, pesticide use, and industrial farming are just a few examples.
 The use of quick solutions like pesticides, herbicides, artificial fertilizers, and genetically modified organisms represents not a failure of Nature but a failure of humanity, specifically our childish lack of patience in seeking to understand the causes of the problem and finding natural solutions for it.
 For these natural solutions often exist, if only we are willing to look for them rather than automatically and thoughtlessly reaching for the immediate, artificial, overly simplistic, and frequently harmful solutions provided by human ingenuity, which are almost always based upon a limited understanding – which it were better to call ignorance, since that is what it really is – of Nature’s highly complex and interrelated processes.

 So many areas of human activity, such as chemical industrial agriculture, demonstrate the truth of the saying that “a little knowledge is a dangerous thing,” especially when it is not accompanied by the knowledge of just how little we know and understand about the Nature that we believe we can control and make do whatever we have a will to make it do.
 The triumph of the artificial, at which we humans excel, represents not progress but frequently a great step away from everything that characterizes Nature: beauty, balance, durability, efficiency, complexity, variety, sustainable growth, harmonious and interconnected existence, and longevity.
 After all, there is no human creation that can do what every living organism can do, which is to grow and repair itself so that it maintains itself in an integral and functioning state while it is alive.